berkayberber/Vehicle-Collision_Analysis/README.md

 4. Data Loading: Cleaned and transformed data is loaded into the target dimension and fact tables.

-### Measures

-The following measures are defined for analysis:

-- AvgTemp: Calculates the average of the maximum temperatures recorded.

-- Aggregation Function: AVERAGE

-- Formatting: Number with two decimal places

-- SumInjuredPerson: Computes the total number of injured persons.

-- Aggregation Function: SUM

-- Formatting: Integer without decimal places

 ### Technologies Used

 - Database: Microsoft SQL Server